-The hearing is expected to last for twelve court days with some highly-charged evidence expected to be heard from the witness box.
-Cross-examination is likely to be a lively affair as WYP’s ‘go-to’ counsel, Olivia Checa-Dover, yet again takes the stage.
+The hearing was listed for twelve court days with some highly-charged evidence likely to be heard from the witness box.
+Cross-examination was set to be a lively affair as WYP’s ‘go-to’ counsel, Olivia Checa-Dover, yet again takes the stage.
 She has recently represented the police in two other high profile civil court cases, featuring a Bradford doctor, Abdul Rashid (read more here) and a retired police constable, Kerry Perkins (read more here).

-Umer Saeed is represented by Rebian Solicitors and their instructed barrister is Adam Willoughby of Broadway House Chambers.
+Umer Saeed is represented by Rebecca Townsend of Rebian Solicitors and their instructed barrister is Adam Willoughby of Broadway House Chambers.

 The well-informed might, quite rightly, muse as to why the chief constable did not take steps to compromise the Saeed claim, with its high potential for serious reputational and financial damage to the force.
 But it may well be that he was overruled by the Police and Crime Commissioner’s highly litigious chief executive, Fraser Sampson.
 A noted wastrel when public funds are in issue.
 His wider role also encompasses general counsel to the police, giving him overall control of the force’s legal department.
 Indeed, from personal experience, I can say that he regards the WYP Head of Legal Services with scarcely concealed disdain.

 The PCC signs off all cheques for the police, of course, as part of his statutory remit.
 His office has not responded to a press enquiry on the subject of diversity and inclusion – and how they come to be facing the class, and scale, of allegations made by Sgt Saeed.